The Wildlife Preserve (and Arboretum)

-The entire property (~15 acres) contains approximately seventeen hundred linear feet of the Beaver Creek and important floodplain forestland for the Creek.
-The 3.8076 acres and 2.7838 acres lots are comprised of entirely upland and lowland mature wooded forest.
-The 8.19 acres lot is comprised of woods, contains grassland habitat, and mowed grass habitat.
-The majority of the wooded lots is of older growth and portions have never been cut.
-Several trees are over one hundred years old and there is a white oak that has been estimated to be two-hundred fifty years to three hundred years old.
-The older growth trees are of the types: Ash, Red Oak, and White Oak.
+The entire property contains approximately seventeen hundred linear feet of the Beaver Creek and important floodplain forestland for the Creek.
+Upland and lowland mature wooded forest is found throughout.
+Wetlands, vernal pools, important floodplain and riparian forestland comprise the preserved land.
+Mature woods, grassland habitat, and mowed grass habitat is also found here.
+The majority of the wooded lots is of mid- to late-successional growth, and portions have never been cut.
+Several trees are over one hundred years old, and there is a white oak that has been estimated to be two-hundred fifty years to three hundred years old.
+The older growth trees include red and white oak.
 The property contains numerous and diverse trees species (about 32) and wildflower species (about 50).
 There have also been about fifty species of birds found to be using this important property.
+Wetlands on the property boast several fern types, buttonbushes, pawpaw trees, and native green dragon wildflowers, just to name a few highlights.

-The property contains two intermittent wetlands that cleanse the water for the Beaver Creek.
-Also, a class 1 ephemeral headwaters stream of the Beaver Creek is located in the Northern most portion of the property.
+The property contains wetlands that cleanse the water for the Beaver Creek.
+Also, a class 1 ephemeral headwaters stream of the Beaver Creek is located in the northern-most portion of the property.
 This stream has been named “Shupe Creek” to honor the original settler of the Amherst, who settled this property.
-Over the years, the Beaver Creek has been an important watercourse in the Amherst area especially.
-It served as a power source for Jacob Shupe’s sawmill and distillery that he operated.
-The Beaver Creek is the largest watershed located that is entirely located within Lorain County, emptying directly into Lake Erie.
+Over the years, the Beaver Creek has been an important watercourse in the Amherst area, especially.
+It served as a power source for Jacob Shupe’s saw and gristmills and distillery that he operated.
+The Beaver Creek is the largest watershed located entirely within Lorain County, flowing directly into Lake Erie.

 The stream begins in the southern part of the county, just north of Oberlin, Ohio and flows generally north to Lake Erie.
 The main stem is about 12.2 miles long and drains approximately 43.92 square miles.
 The average gradient of the creek is 19.1 feet/mile.
 There are about 25.70 miles of streams that flow into Beaver Creek’s main stem.
 About 8.4 million gallons of water enter Lake Erie per day.
 Beaver Creek ultimately discharges into Lake Erie through the Beaver Park Marina, located within the City of Lorain, at the shore of Lake Erie.
 The land in this area is chiefly distinguished by small, rolling hills throughout the landscape.
-There is an exception, near the main stem of the creek, which is characterized by high cliffs and deep flood plains, many of which are wooded and natural.
-The latter sentence describes the property that is to be documented in the database.
+There is an exception, near the main stem of the Creek, which is characterized by high cliffs and deep flood plains, many of which are wooded and natural.
+The latter sentence describes the property documented here.
 The Shupe Homestead has numerous scenic views and provides several different habitats for many natural life forms.

-In September 2008, the historic and ecologically significant property was permanently protected through the donation of a land conservation easement to the Western Reserve Land Conservancy, in cooperation with the New Indian Ridge Museum Wildlife Preserve.
+In September 2008, the historic and ecologically significant property was permanently protected through the donation of a land conservation easement to the Western Reserve Land Conservancy, in cooperation with the Nahorn Family.

-On September 29, 2010 a Liberty Elm (Ulmus americana – ‘Liberty’) was planted at the New Indian Ridge Museum’s Wildlife Preserve in participation with the Liberty Elm Research Society and their “Re-Elming America” program to repopulate America with American Elms that are tolerant of the Dutch Elm Disease (that has eradicated many Elm trees throughout the country).
+On September 29, 2010 a Liberty Elm (Ulmus americana – ‘Liberty’) was planted at Preserve in participation with the Liberty Elm Research Society and their “Re-Elming America” program to repopulate America with American Elms that are tolerant of the Dutch Elm Disease (that has eradicated many Elm trees throughout the country).
 The front portion of the Preserve serves as an arboretum and contains a collection of native tree species that have been carefully selected and maintained.
-Trees in the arboretum include: Bald Cypress (Taxodium distichum), Sweet Gum (Liquidambar stryaciflua), Ginko (Ginko biloba), Cucumber Tree (Magnolia acuminata), Bur Oak (Quercus macrocarpa), Swamp White Oak (Quercus bicolor), and others.

-The Historic Jacob Shupe House, the oldest house in Amherst, Ohio and one of the last of its kind still standing in Lorain County, is squarely situated on the Wildlife Preserve’s beautiful property, along the Beaver Creek.
-Many original aspects of the House remain preserved.
+The Historic Jacob Shupe House, the oldest house in Amherst, Ohio and one of the earliest of its kind still standing in Lorain County, is squarely situated on the Wildlife Preserve’s beautiful property, along the Beaver Creek.
+For over 200 years, the house’s main use has remained as a private residence, and since 1992 it has been home to the Nahorn family.
+Many original aspects of the house remain preserved.

-Arboretum at the Historic 1816 Jacob Shupe Homestead Wildlife Preserve
+Nahorn Arboretum at the Historic Shupe Homestead Wildlife Preserve

 -Baldcypress (Taxodium distichum)